-Table 3 Leakage deductions based on forest type
+Table 3 Leakage deduction rate estimation based on forest type under Option 3

-Forest type comparison (forest where leakage is directed versus forest where project occurs) Leakage deduction to be applied Ratio of merchantable biomass to total biomass is more than 15% less 70% Ratio of merchantable biomass to total biomass is in between 15% more and less 40% Ratio of merchantable biomass to total biomass is more than 15% more 20%
+Forest type comparison (forest where leakage is directed versus forest where project occurs) Leakage rate to be applied Ratio of merchantable biomass to total biomass is more than 15% less 70% Ratio of merchantable biomass to total biomass is in between 15% more and less 40% Ratio of merchantable biomass to total biomass is more than 15% more 20%

-- OE10: No appropriate consideration of leakage due to activity shifting.
+- OE8: No appropriate consideration of leakage due to activity shifting.
 The methodology does not allow any leakage due to activity shifting to occur.
-If the project developer can demonstrate the harvest levels decreased by less than 5% of baseline and any temporal displacement in the total production of wood products is less than 5 years, activity shifting leakage is assumed to be zero.
-Beyond that, demonstration of no activity shifting leakage relies on historic records or harvest plans, which may not be representative of actual harvest.
-This leads to overestimation of emission reductions or removals.
+Demonstration of no activity shifting leakage relies on historic records or harvest plans, which may not be representative of actual harvest.
+This approach is likely to lead to overestimation of emission reductions or removals, as project developers seem to have considerable leeway in demonstrating that no activity shifting is occurring.
 The number of projects affected is unknown as it depends on the project implementing agents.
 The impact on total credited emission reductions or removals is estimated to be medium if it materializes (between 10 and 30%) because considerable leakage might occur.
-The variability among projects is unknown. - OE11: Unaccounted leakage.
-Leakage is not accounted for if decreases in timber production are stated to be below certain thresholds.
-This leads to overestimation of emission reductions or removals.
-It is likely to affect a low number of projects that apply the methodology.
-The impact on total credited emission reductions or removals is estimated to be low (less than 10%) assuming that up to 5% points of harvest decrease might remain unaccounted.
+The variability among projects is unknown. - OE9: Confinement of leakage consideration to the national boundaries of the host country.
+A rate of zero leakage may be assumed for market leakage that is expected to shift timber production outside of the project country.
+However, timber is a globally traded product and leakage is generally assumed in the literature to occur beyond the boundary of the host country.
+This provision leads to overestimation of emission reductions or removals and is likely to affect a high number of projects that apply the methodology.
+The impact on total credited emission reductions or removals is estimated to be medium (between 10 and 30%) assuming that in many cases considerable shares of leakage can be attributed to shifts to forests outside the project country.
 We estimate that there is medium variability (±30%) in the degree of overestimation among projects, depending on the forest type and activities.